 Investor Story: Holli and Jim

-As Director of EquityMultiple’s Investor Relations Team, I enjoy connecting with investors and learning about their unique stories, experiences, and strategies.
-Earlier this year I visited a number of investors across the Western U.S. This is an interview with Holli and Jim Howatson, who live on a property in the Greater Seattle Area and have together made numerous investments through the EquityMultiple platform…
+We enjoy connecting with investors and learning about their unique stories, experiences, and strategies.
+EquityMultiple’s Investor Relations Team has visited a number of investors across the United States.
+This is an interview with Holli and Jim Howatson, who live on a property in the Greater Seattle Area and have together made numerous investments through the EquityMultiple platform…

 - Holli has achieved financial success and investing proficiency through continual self-education.